Lots of flags to see in Ireland! This post includes some thirty images, most of which are photographs from our recent trip.

-To the right of the tricolor on the Connolly room, the Starry Plough flag.
-This was employed by the paramilitary Irish Citizen Army, which Connolly had founded with Jim Larkin and Jack White in 1913.
+To the right of the tricolor in the Connolly room stands the Starry Plough flag.
+This flag was employed by the paramilitary Irish Citizen Army, which Connolly had founded with Jim Larkin and Jack White in 1913.
 The ICA’s main aim was to protect workers’ demonstrations from the police, but it joined the Irish Republican Brotherhood and the Irish Volunteers to carry out the Easter Rising.
 The idea is that “a free Ireland would control its own destiny from the plough to the stars.”
-The original is also in the possession of the National Museum (enter “the plough and the stars” in the search field).
+The original is also in the possession of the National Museum.

 I saw numerous examples of it flying around the Bogside in Derry, and I bought one in a republican shop there.